Individual Unemployability (IU)

 Once a veteran is granted Individual Unemployability, they will be assigned a Total Rating and compensated at the 100% rating level.

 To apply for Individual Unemployability, submit VA Form 21-8940.
 Make sure to include the proof of your conditions and employment history along with the form.
 After receiving this form, the VA is going to send VA Form 21-4192 to your current and previous employers.
-However, it is ultimately your responsibility to make sure this form is completed by your employers and returned to the VA, so we’ve included it here as well.
+It is ultimately your responsibility to make sure this form is completed by your employers and returned to the VA, so make sure to follow up with them.

 Individual Unemployability FAQs